How Often Should You Water a Cactus (A Complete Guide)

 The same goes for high humidity or cold temperatures – the plant needs less water if its environment is very dry and hot instead of wet and cool.

-High-quality, well-draining soil will need less attention than an inferior soil that doesn’t drain as quickly because the plant won’t get enough hydration.
+High-quality, well-draining soil will need less attention than inferior soil that doesn’t drain as quickly because the plant won’t get enough hydration.

 If this is the case for you, try adding sand or perlite to increase drainage and aeration of the root zone.

-How Do You Water a Cactus
+How To Water Your Cactus Plants

 Final Thoughts